mtkonczal/BLS-CPI-Inflation-Analysis/README.md

 # Inflation Analysis
- R script for reading in and analyzing CPI inflation data
+ R scripts for reading in and analyzing CPI inflation data from the BLS's text website.

+Written: Mike Konczal